What is Kafka Used For and When Not to Use It

 Kafka is different from traditional message queues (like RabbitMQ).
 Kafka retains the message after it was consumed for a period of time (default is 7 days), while RabbitMQ removes messages immediately after the consumer’s confirmation was received.
 Also, RabbitMQ pushes messages to consumers and keeps track of their load.
-It decides how many messages should be in processing by each of consumers (there are settings for this behaviour).
+It decides how many messages should be in processing by each of the consumers (there are settings for this behavior).
 Kafka supports fetching messages by consumers (pulling).
 It is designed to be ready to scale horizontally, by adding more nodes.
 Traditional messaging queues expect to scale vertically, by adding more power to the same machine.
 These are the most important differences between Kafka and traditional messaging systems.

 Apache Kafka Core Concepts

 Let’s look at how Kafka works in more detail.

 The first thing that everyone who works with streaming applications should understand is the concept of the event.
 The event is an atomic piece of data.
 For example, when the user registers with the system, the action creates an event.
 You can also think about an event like a message with data.
 This message can be processed and saved somewhere (if it is needed).
 The registration event is the message where information about the user’s name, email, password, location, etc. can be included.
 Kafka is the platform that works with the streams of events.